 “For many different reasons, African-American men are at higher risk for having what we consider to be lethal prostate cancer, not the kind of prostate cancer that people live with,” Montgomery says.
 “We think genetics plays a role.
 Why else would they be at such risk?
 Although nobody has been able to pinpoint a single gene that is causing lethal prostate cancer in African-American men, VA investigators are working to define causes.
 Other reasons could be things like access to care, but that’s far less of an issue in VA because it’s an equal-access system.
 Access to insurance and access to care in the big wide world is more difficult for a number of ethnic groups, including African-Americans.”

-In turn, VA is making patient data on prostate cancer cases available to VA-PCF researchers from sources such as VA’s Million Veteran Program (MVP), which aims to enroll a million Veterans to understand how genes affect health and illnesses.
+In turn, VA is making patient data on prostate cancer cases available to approved VA researchers, with patients’ prior consent, from sources such as VA’s Million Veteran Program (MVP), which aims to enroll a million Veterans to understand how genes affect health and illnesses.
 About 150 researchers affiliated with VA or partnering academic institutions are working on projects through the VA-PCF partnership.

 Montgomery is now leading a pilot project looking at normal DNA from the more than 800,000 Veterans who are enrolled in MVP.
 He and other clinicians are sequencing a specific set of genes, including BRCA1 and BRCA2.
 Both genes are known to increase the risk of such cancers as breast, ovarian, and prostate (see sidebar).